 The payload must contain the following claims.
 Adding additional ones will not affect the token's validity.

-key_id (string) - Unique identifier of the Partner's secret key used to sign the JWT;
+key_id (string) - Unique identifier of your secret key ID used to sign the JWT;

 exp (number) - Standard claim that defines the expiration time of the token.
 The value is a Unix timestamp representing the number of seconds since the Unix epoch;